The Most Common Paint Protection Methods for Stone Chip Prevention

 Paint Protection Film

 Paint Protection Film (PPF) is made from urethane film and is virtually invisible when applied to the front portion of a vehicle.
 It’s benefits include the protection and prevention of scratches, stone chips and staining from bugs.
 The specific 3M Pro Series film we use also includes new technology that is “self healing”.
 Should a stone chip cause a “nick” in the film, simply pouring warm water on the area will rejuvenate the area in question.
 Additionally, PPF is computer cut specific to vehicle model type and trim level.
 This means that additional areas of the vehicle maybe protected including: pillars, rocker panels and trunk strips.

 Want to know more about this service? (click to view)

-Made from a mix of vinyl and leather, the Car Bra offers more protection to the front end of the vehicle then a bug deflector does.
+Made from a mix of vinyl and leather, the Car Bra offers more protection to the front end of the vehicle than a bug deflector does.
 Being cost effective, the Car Bra offers the advantage of a front end paint protection solution on a budget that is also removable.
 The downside to the Car Bra is that unlike the bug deflector, it doesn’t deflect any road debris (bugs, rocks, dust, etc) away from the hood and windshield.
 Additionally, its advised to remove the Car Bra periodically to clean out any build up dust and grit from its inner portions.
 If left, it may cause premature scratching to areas in contact with the vehicle paint.
-This product is available in our on-line store (click to view).